Working with accountants, bookkeepers and tax agents

 - What is the scope of your services?

-- Ask about the scope of their services, so you can decide if 1 accountant can handle all of your needs (e.g. if you need broad business advice which not only covers tax, but also business and strategic planning, budgeting, and cash flow).
+- Ask about the scope of their services, so you can decide if 1 professional or firm can handle all of your needs (e.g. if you need broad business advice which not only covers tax, but also business and strategic planning, budgeting, and cash flow).

 - Review if they can provide advice on management accounting (e.g. can they help you set up a chart of accounts or a management reporting framework).